 The Board of Directors is currently comprised of the four individuals as appointed, elected or re-elected and as noted below.
-The Corporations by-laws provide that each director is elected to serve until the next Annual and Special Meeting of Shareholders or until a successor is elected or appointed.
+The Company's by-laws provide that each director is elected to serve until the next Annual and Special Meeting of Shareholders or until a successor is elected or appointed.
 The Board of Directors has established two committees: the Audit Committee and the Compensation Committee.
-Directors, Officers and Committee Members are identified as follows:
+Directors, officers and committee members are identified as follows:

-- Kevin Bottomley Director, President, CEO
+- Kevin Bottomley Director, President, Chief Executive Officer

 - Nathan Tribble Director

 - Nick Rodway Director

-- Jody Bellefleur Director, CFO
+- Jody Bellefleur Director

-- member of the audit committee